ATLjay27/Networking-Homelab/README.md

   - Learned how to identify the correct COM port in Windows using the "Device Manager."
   - Learned how to establish a serial connection to a Cisco switch.

+  ### Physical Cabling

+  - Had trouble passing through the wires into the RJ45 connectors.
+  - Turns out I needed to straighten the wires all the way down at the base, right where they exit the jacket.
+  - When using certain crimping tools, there is a lock on it, when trying to do the final crimp, I couldnt connect the RJ45 connecter into it.
+I had to simply unlock it.
+  - The cable tester tested a clean 1-8 sequence on one side, but on the other it would skip from 5, then go to 6 then back to 5.
+I learned that that usually means there is a loose or incomplete crimp, or the wire isnt fully seated on pin 5, which causes that.
+The fix was to simply do that side over again.